Marjorie Bradford Melville

-Margarita Melville (previously Marjorie Bradford Melville), is a Mexican-born American anti-war activist, and retired university professor and associate dean.
+Margarita Melville (previously Marjorie Bradford Melville) (born August 19, 1929) is a Mexican-born American anti-war activist, and retired university professor and associate dean.
 Melville's advocacy for Guatemala led her and her husband to join the group known as the Catonsville Nine.

 Early life

 Born in 1929 in Irapuato, Guanajuato, Mexico, she is the daughter of a Mexican-American mother and an American father.
 Growing up in the 1930s under Mexico's prevalent anti-Catholicism, she learned about home masses and sisters who had to remain incognita while teaching.